jay23606/kucoin-rebalancer/README.md

 The values on the right represent the percentage allocations for each pair and the number of streaming client calls

+The number of streaming client calls is reset after each threshold cross or manual buy/sell

+Uses market orders

 ```csharp
 List<PairInfo> pairs = new List<PairInfo>() {
     new PairInfo("BTC3L-USDT", .25m),